 Adjustment: If the price paid or payable by the Buyer with respect to any Energy supplied to the Buyer and subject to a rebate hereunder from the Seller is subsequently adjusted e.g. by way of fuel cost adjustment, such adjustment will also be taken into account in calculating the rebate, as if the price payable by the Buyer for its Energy were the price as so adjusted.
 The Buyer shall immediately provide the Seller with documentation evidencing any such adjustment and any adjustment necessary between the Parties will be settled (by cash payment or offset against rebate payable by the Seller, at the discretion of the Seller) within one month of such information becoming available.
 The rebate shall not be adjusted if the Seller has not received notice of any such adjustment within [ ] months of the end of the relevant monthly billing period.

 The rebate will be payable only to the extent the quantity of Energy purchased by the Buyer during each billing period in the Rebate Period does not materially exceed the quantity of Energy the Buyer purchased in preceding periods and the purchases are made on an arms-length basis.
-The Buyer agrees to provide promptly to the Seller all information and documentation requested by the Seller from time to time to verify compliance by the Buyer with the requirements of this paragraph.
+The Buyer agrees to provide promptly to the Seller (i) all information and (ii) access at Sellers’ offices to all documentation, requested by the Seller from time to time to verify compliance by the Buyer with the requirements of this paragraph.
 In the event of a breach of any of the obligations in this paragraph by the Buyer, the Seller may cease paying the rebate and claim a refund of any rebate paid.

 Sale Options: